SaiSwaroop-Gali/portfolio/README.md

 ![Labor-Market-GDP-Prediction](assets/GDPPrediction.jpeg)

-• Analyzed FRED API data with Python and machine learning, identifying Consumer Price Index (CPI) as key influence in consumer spending to enhance forecasting, showcasing prediction skills relevant to BI development.
+• Extracted and analyzed economic indicators from the FRED API, identifying key factors influencing consumer spending to enhance economic forecasting and decision-making.

-• Applied Principal Component Analysis and time series analysis to enhance the accuracy and robustness of models predicting labor market and GDP trends
+• Applied feature engineering and machine learning models, optimizing predictive accuracy for labor market and GDP trends, contributing to informed business and policy decisions.